AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ```

 ### More Information
-**Be aware this function compares prices based on TickSize.** If the ticksize of your instrument is 0.01 these prices will be rounded and compared.
-If you want regular comparation of two numbers, you should use  operator greater than (>) and smaller than (<).
+**Be aware this function compares prices based on TickSize.** If the ticksize of your instrument is 0.01 these prices will be rounded and compared on 2 decimal digits.
+If you want a regular comparation of two numbers, you should use the operator "greater than" (>) or the operator "smaller than" (<).

+More infomation about [math.round()](https://msdn.microsoft.com/en-us//library/75ks3aby(v=vs.110).aspx)

 If the tick size is 0,00001 – as it usually is with FX values – then the following will be displayed: